How to Print like Peter Lik?

 The frequently asked question is do your prints react to light in the same way as demonstrated by sales associates of Peter Lik galleries.
 The short clip below will shed some light, literally, on the pigment metallic print.

 This is the most difficult part of the process which requires a specialized adhesive, acrylic sheet material, and a roll laminator.
-Acrylic sheets can be found in hardware stores like Home Depot in the plastic section.
+You can find acrylic sheets in hardware stores like Home Depot in the plastic section.
 Depending on the cut and thickness the piece of acrylic may cost from $20 to $150.
 Make sure to buy acrylic and not polycarbonate.
 Although they look the same, polycarbonate will yellow with time while acrylic will not.

 The problem with the face-mount adhesive is the cost.
-You can’t buy it in small quantities and you may have to invest in a $500 roll of 100 feet of adhesive film.
+Normally you can’t buy it in small quantities and you may have to invest in a $500 roll of 100 feet of adhesive film.

 The process involves running the print on a sled into a laminator while applying an adhesive on its face.
 There are plenty of informational videos online and you can familiarize yourself with them before diving in.
 Even though the process itself is straightforward it is quite easy to mess things up if you don’t apply the correct pressure, overlook a dust particle or skew the adhesive film during the application.